 The 8 Stearmans operated from Kesnac, and their operations were confined to the forest near the settlements along the main St. John River between Hartland and Prince William.

-Active Airstrips: Chipman, Dunphy, Juniper (TBMs), Kesnac, Taxis (Stearmans).
+Active Airstrips: Chipman, Dunphy, Juniper (TBMs), Kesnac, Taxes (Stearmans).
 Trout Brook was built after the spray season.

 – 5 Wheeler, 33 other